JKT48: 2011–2012: Formation

-On 11 September 2011, the formation of JKT48 was announced at an AKB48 event held at Makuhari Messe in Chiba, Japan.
-Applicant interviews took place the following weeks, in late September 2011, and the first auditions were held a month after the initial announcement, from 8–9 October 2011.
-AKB48 member Minami Takahashi also visited Jakarta during the audition to promote JKT48 among fans of AKB48.
-Although applicants did not have to be Indonesian citizens, they did have to already reside in the country.
-Approximately 1,200 girls auditioned for the group, and 51 were selected to proceed to the second round.
-Finalists were judged based on their dance performance of "Heavy Rotation", from AKB48's single of the same name, and their performance of a song of their choice.
-JKT48's 28 first generation members, ages 12–21, were selected on 2 November 2011.

-On 17 December 2011, JKT48 made its first public appearance on the live music program 100% Ampuh on Global TV, performing "Heavy Rotation", with lyrics translated into Indonesian.
+On 11 September 2011, the formation of JKT48 was announced at an AKB48 event at Makuhari Messe in Chiba, Japan.
+Applicants were interviewed over the next few weeks, and the first auditions were held on 8–9 October.
+AKB48 member Minami Takahashi visited Jakarta during the auditions to promote JKT48 among fans of AKB48.
+Although applicants did not have to be Indonesian citizens, they had to be Indonesian residents.
+Approximately 1,200 girls auditioned for the group, and 51 were selected for the second round.
+Finalists were judged based on their dance performance of AKB48's "Heavy Rotation" and their performance of a song of their choice.
+JKT48's 28 first-generation members, aged 12 to 21, were selected on 2 November.
+The group made its first public appearance on Global TV's 17 December live-music program 100% Ampuh, performing "Heavy Rotation" with Indonesian lyrics.

-JKT48 Theater at fX Sudirman in 2012 (top) and 2020 (middle), and its logo since 2024 (bottom).
+JKT48 Theater at fX Sudirman in 2012 (top) and 2020 (middle), with its logo since 2024 (bottom).

-As part of the group's core concept, AKB48 performs daily at its theater in Akihabara.
-The JKT48 management team aimed to accomplish this same principle and began scouting locations in Jakarta for the group's theater in early 2012.
-An unoccupied site in the fX Sudirman shopping mall was selected as the theater's eventual location, and planning for its renovation began in April.
-In the meantime, the first theater performances were held at a temporary stage in the Nyi Ageng Serang Building in Kuningan, Jakarta from 17 to 20 May 2012.
-The official theater opened on 8 September 2012 for daily performances with a set list of 16 songs that had been translated into Indonesian.
-Initially, the theater had a seating capacity of 180 and standing room for 30, and its design is a close replica of the AKB48 Theater.
-Currently it holds around 350 people, both seated and standing.
+A core feature of AKB48 is daily performances at its theater in Akihabara.
+Aiming to replicate this model, the JKT48 management team began scouting Jakarta locations for the group's theater in early 2012.
+An unoccupied site in the fX Sudirman shopping mall was selected as the theater's location, and plans for its renovation began in April.
+The first theater performances were held on a temporary stage in the Nyi Ageng Serang Building in Kuningan, Jakarta, from 17 to 20 May 2012.
+The theater opened on 8 September 2012 for daily performances, with a set list of 16 songs translated into Indonesian.
+The theater had an original seating capacity of 180 and standing room for 30, and its design is a replica of the AKB48 Theater.
+It presently holds around 350 people, seated and standing.